The number of primes in short intervals and numerical calculations for Harman's sieve: The final decomposition II: Upper Bound

 and we conclude that

-The upper constant $2.7626$ can be slightly improved by more careful decompositions.
-We remark that we can also use Lemma~\ref{l23} together with a variant of [\cite{BHP}, Lemma 17] on the lower bound problem, but the new four--dimensional loss after using them on $\sum_{A}$ exceeds the original two--dimensional loss when $\theta = 0.52$.
+The upper constant $2.874$ can be slightly improved by more careful decompositions and accurate calculations.
+We remark that we can also use Lemma~\ref{l23} together with a variant of [\cite{BHP}, Lemma 17] on the lower bound problem, but the new four-dimensional loss after using them on $\sum_{A}$ exceeds the original two-dimensional loss when $\theta = 0.52$.
 Our upper bound result is weaker than Iwaniec's upper constant $\frac{4}{1+\theta} \approx 2.6316$ when $\theta = 0.52$, but our sieve approach gives better results for slightly longer intervals (of length $x^{0.522}$, $x^{0.523}$ and so on, see the values in following table).
 In fact, the upper constant rises rapidly as $\theta$ increases.
 The upper bounds for other values of $\theta$ between $0.52$ and $0.525$ can be proved in the same way, so we omit the calculation details.
-One can check our Mathematica code for them to verify the numerical calculations.
+One can check our code for them to verify the numerical calculations.